openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_details.md

 #### Color Conversion

 Typical use case is to reverse color channels from `RGB` to `BGR` and vice versa.
-To do this, specify source color format in `tensor` section and perform `convert_color` preprocessing operation.
+To do this, specify source color format in `tensor` section and perform `convert_color` pre-processing operation.
 In the example below, a `BGR` image needs to be converted to `RGB` as required for the model input.

 @sphinxtabset